AstroPandaKing/Red-Belt/README.md

 # Red-Belt
-Hello, welcome to my Red Belt file, this is the start of my guthub coding career.
+Hello, welcome to my Red Belt file, this is the start of my github coding career.
 Here are my submissions for all of my CodeNinjas Red Belt games/projects.